 - Ax-Crazy: Already highly unstable, Quarles goes completely off the deep end as the season progresses, ratcheting up the bodycount with every sanity point he loses.

-- Awesome, yet Impractical: The apparatus requires constant maintenance and if it malfunctions at the wrong time, it will likely get you killed.
+- Awesome, yet Impractical: His sleeve gun requires constant maintenance and if it malfunctions at the wrong time, it will likely get you killed.

 - Badass in a Nice Suit: Almost always seen in his suit.